 Feeling overloaded and exhausted?
-Learn how to triage your calendar to find time for self-care in your busy schedule.
+We all have days when we feel overwhelmed and can’t find one extra minute to care for ourselves.
+But every day shouldn’t be that way!
+Here’s how to triage your calendar to find time for self-care in your busy schedule.

-Our schedules need to have room for our essential self-care.
+Our schedules need to accommodate our essential self-care.
 If they don’t, continuous exhaustion can lead to burnout and illness.
+Even though demands come at us non-stop, we need to protect some time for ourselves.

 - Time to meal plan, shop, and prepare healthy food for our family.